carbonell/ngroot/README.md

 }
 ```

-3. Add a Json File in your project Directory and a NGroot Configuration Object in your appsettings (This is required only for the time being, but Full InMemory Support is coming soon):
+3. Add a json file in your project Directory and a NGroot configuration object in your appsettings (This is required only for the time being, but full, out of the Box InMemory Support is coming soon):

+Your file should look like this:
 ```jsonc
 [
     {